arungrace88/Deep-Learning/README.md

 --Face Detection:
   Detect the faces, live from the Laptop camera!!.
 The program utilises following python modules: 'OpenCV' and 'face recognition'.

+-- Theory of LSTM:
+  This file gives an intuitive introduction to LSTM and its variants.